SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 **Multi-scale Quantization**

 ~\citet{tian2024VAR} introduce the Visual Autoregressive modeling (VAR), which develops a multi-scale quantization autoencoder that encodes images into $K$ multi-scale discrete token maps using a shared codebook.
-It aids the model in generating images through "next-scale prediction," instead of the raster-scan "next-token prediction" typically used in standard VQVAE-based models.
+It aids the model in generating images through "next-scale prediction," instead of the raster-scan "next-token prediction" typically used in standard VQ-VAE-based models.
 The multi-scale quantization enables the model to learn visual distributions and demonstrates strong generalization capabilities.

 **Finite Scalar Quantization**